-We many times can reject all sound wisdom because we have “made up our mind”.
-Personally, I have talked with many atheists that have determined in their hearts there is no God.
-I have asked them what it would take to make them believe?
-They have often times revealed their need to actually see God descend from Heaven and show them personally that He is real.
-My thought has been, would that really convince them?
+I have talked with many atheists that have determined in their hearts there is no God and I have asked them what it would take for them to believe.
+They have revealed their need to see God personally descend from Heaven and show them that He is real.
+I have often questioned whether anything I would say would really convince them.

-The children of Israel witnessed miraculous displays of God’s power in Egypt, saw a flame of fire before them at night and cloud lead by day.
+The children of Israel witnessed miraculous displays of God’s power in Egypt, witnessed a pillar of fire before them at night and cloud leading by day.
 They witnessed the Lord descend upon the mountain and heard His voice come from the clouds to their terror.
 How did they respond?
 Exodus 20:18-19 “When all the people witnessed the thunder and lightning, the sounding of the ram’s horn, and the mountain enveloped in smoke, they trembled and stood at a distance.
-19“Speak to us yourself and we will listen,” they said to Moses.
+“Speak to us yourself and we will listen,” they said to Moses.
 “But do not let God speak to us, or we will die.”

 Exodus 32:25 “Now when Moses saw that the people were unrestrained (for Aaron had not restrained them, to their shame among their enemies),”

-Three thousand men died that day, because of their rebellion and their unbelieving hearts.
-What more did they need to see to convince them who the One true God was that day?
+Three thousand men died that day because of their rebellion and their unbelieving hearts could not continue with God.
+What more evidence did they need to see to convince them of the One true God?

 *The rebellion among the people of Israel was not because they didn’t “believe there was a God”, it was because they refused to worship Him as God alone!

 The Lord has appeared more than once to mankind throughout history and the way people responded still continues to baffle me today.
-The Pharisees would continue to reject Jesus, regardless of how many miracles He performed.
+The Pharisees rejected Jesus, regardless of how many miracles He performed.
 One story that particularly stood out was when Jesus healed the man who was blind from birth in John 9.

-Now, this man who was well known among his neighbors had to convince them himself that it was indeed him who had been blind.
-It was one thing to have to deal with his infirmity all his life, now he had to convince them that it was he who could see.
+This man who was well known among his neighbors had to convince them himself that it was indeed him who had been blind.
+It was one thing to have to deal with this infirmity all his life, now he had to convince them that it was he who could see.

 John 9:18-19 “But the Jews did not believe concerning him, that he had been blind and received his sight, until they called the parents of him who had received his sight.
 And they asked them, saying, “Is this your son, who you say was born blind?
 How then does he now see?”

-The continued skepticism exhibited by these men simply revealed their hardness of heart.
-They believed Jesus was a sinner and they were determined to prove it.
-The brought the healed man back to their chamber and questioned him again, this time, the conclusion showed the honesty of the healed man’s heart.
+The skepticism exhibited by these men revealed the position of their hearts before God.
+No matter what happened, they would not believe.
+The pharisees believed Jesus was a sinner and they were determined to prove it.
+They brought the healed man back to their chamber and questioned him again, this time the man spoke as plainly as he could.

 vs.25 “He answered and said, “Whether He is a sinner or not I do not know.
 One thing I know: that though I was blind, now I see.”